apache/brpc/docs/cn/server.md

     ...
     // The factory to create/destroy data attached to each searching thread
     // in server.
-    // If this field is NULL, brpc::thread_local_data() is always NULL.
+    // If this field is nullptr, brpc::thread_local_data() is always nullptr.
     // NOT owned by Server and must be valid when Server is running.
-    // Default: NULL
+    // Default: nullptr
     const DataFactory* thread_local_data_factory;

     // Prepare so many thread-local data before server starts, so that calls